anngvu/bioc-curation/README.md

   Instruct the agent to use your vignette link to generate JSON for another schema at .
   ```

+4. Post-processing: Fill in term ids given labels.

-4. Merge the data and re-validate with original bio.tools schema.
+5. Post-processing: Merge the data and re-validate with original bio.tools schema.

 ### OpenAI usage costs